 Jack said: "If there is a plane that needs fixing in another country, British Airways have to fly engineers out to that country, so I might get the chance to do that.
 I will likely get a specialism to focus on, for example wheels or engines, depending on what I am good at."

 Jack was first diagnosed with JIA when he was nine years old.
 His mother, Anne-Marie, said: “We just thought that arthritis was for older people.”

 Jack went into remission when he was 11, but the arthritis began to flare up again a few months before his 17th birthday.

-His arthritis is now being controlled by methotrexate and folic acid.
+His arthritis is now being controlled by methotrexate.
 But the condition has affected the arch of his feet and his toes, which can cause Jack considerable pain."Once it comes on, little things become big things."